 The coat of Cardigan Welsh Corgis is dense, with the outer hairs somewhat rough in texture and a soft, thick undercoat.
 The hair on the head, ear, and legs is short, unlike the medium hair on the body.
 Also, hair on the backs of the thighs and under the tail is thicker.

 Pembroke Welsh Corgis sport a weather-resistant undercoat with longer and coarse outer hairs.
 The coat length varies around the body, with the hair being long and thick around the shoulders, chest, and neck areas.
 The body coat of Pembroke Corgis is almost flat.
-However, they have thicker fur around the back of the forelegs and hindquarters.
+However, they have thicker fur around the back of the forelegs and hind legs.

 CHECK OUT: Merle Corgi (Complete Guide)